Foundation Year in Social Sciences and Management

 - LLB Law

-- BA Working with Children, Young People and Families
+- BA (Hons) Working with Children, Young People and Families

 The course will form an integral part of certain Honours degree programmes delivered within the University of Bradford, and will mean that the relevant full-time Honours degree course will take one extra year to complete.